3 years full-time (plus optional placement year)

 Along the way you will develop valuable skills in reasoning, analysis, creative problem-solving and communication, equipping you for a wide range of careers.

 The quality of the teaching and the variety of the modules available is fantastic.
 Philosophy as a degree covers so many topics so it's brilliant that York offers so many of them, normally with lecturers who are currently doing research in those areas.
 Teaching is always of a high standard and challenging - in a good way!Josephine, Philosophy graduate

-In the 2014 Research Excellence Framework assessment, 96% of the Department's research activity was rated as 'internationally recognised'.
+In the most recent Research Excellence Framework assessment, 96% of the Department's research activity was judged to be of international quality (REF 2014).

 Taught by world-leading experts and with the opportunity to gain a solid grounding in the latest research, Philosophy at York enables you to become an independent scholar, growing and developing intellectually.

 You have a wide range of options to choose from, reflecting the expertise of a large and diverse department.
 We offer modules in all the central areas of philosophy and you can tailor your degree to reflect your own areas of interest.
 The modules on offer may change from year to year.
 In each year you can also take ‘elective’ modules offered by other departments.